nicolabs/nicolabs.net/_drafts/My-pgp-strategy.md

 Choosing RSA and 4096 because of compatibility **BUT does it makes sense for the primary key ???**.

+Duration : for keys attached to mobile devices (smartphone, laptop you take with you in the train), it makes sense to use a reduced timelife for the keys (like 1 month ?).
+It will not prevent the stealer of your smartphone to use the key if he has really planned to do so, but you'll sleep better after the key has expired.

 ## Make it useable